Department of Preventive Medicine

 Screening Days

-Take advantage of screenings for various health issues:
+Take advantage of screenings for various health topics:

-For students: oral health checkups, vision and screen use assessments, and screenings for sexually transmitted infections (STIs) and vaccinations
+For students: oral health checkup, vision and screen use assessment, and screening for sexually transmitted infections (STIs) and vaccinations

-For staff: hearing screenings, vision and screen use assessments, and initiatives to prevent musculoskeletal disorders.
+For staff: hearing screening, vision and screen use assessment, and initiatives to prevent musculoskeletal disorders.

 Cooking Workshops and Nutrition Tuesdays